Kurt Voss: Horseplayer

 His bad luck with horses led to two films dealing with the subject.
 Hollywood Reporter critic Duane Byrge found the first feature, Horseplayer, an "eerie and nauseating look into the most twisted form of artistic inspiration."
 Reclusive Bud Cowan (Brad Dourif) is a weirdo who works in a liquor store.
 All bundled up in down jacket, ski mask and gloves, he sits in the cold box, making sure the shelves stay stocked with beverages.
 Bud's well-defended seclusion is breached when Mathew (M.K.
 Harris) and Randi (Sammi Davis), a pair of siblings, force themselves into his life.
 Mathew is an artist whose inspirations come from his sister's lovers.
 Randi seduces Bud, in effect mentally raping him, but Bud turns out to be a good deal less balanced than any of her previous conquests.
-Kevin Thomas of the Los Angeles Times called the film "winning, thrilling...
+Kevin Thomas of The Los Angeles Times called the film "winning, thrilling...
 The L.A. minimalist movie at its best.
 A dry, deadpan psychological thriller that makes a virtue of its no-budget."
-Critic Betsey Sherman of theBoston Globe wrote, "This psychothriller is one of the best American independent films this year."
+Critic Betsey Sherman of The Boston Globe wrote, "This psychothriller is one of the best American independent films this year."
 The L.A.
-Reader's critic Andy Klein said, "The story bears a certain resemblance to "The Servant;" the difference is that none of director-cowriter Kurt Voss's characters, even the largely loathsome Mathew, are reduced to unreal symbols.
-'Horseplayer' is one of the most professional and engrossing independents of the year."
-Lead actor Brad Dourif explained his attraction to the role of Bud thusly: "I'd done 'Horseplayer' roles before, but the writing in it is so terrific.
+Reader's critic Andy Klein said, "The story bears a certain resemblance to The Servant; the difference is that none of director-cowriter Kurt Voss's characters, even the largely loathsome Mathew, are reduced to unreal symbols.
+Horseplayer is one of the most professional and engrossing independents of the year."
+Lead actor Brad Dourif explained his attraction to the role of Bud thusly: "I'd done Horseplayer roles before, but the writing in it is so terrific.
 There just aren't that many scripts that are that good."

-Columnist Stephen Saban chronicled the production of "Horseplayer" in an article entitled "Horse D'Oeuvre" in the February 1990 issue of Details Magazine.
+Columnist Stephen Saban chronicled the production of Horseplayer in an article entitled "Horse D'Oeuvre" in the February 1990 issue of Details magazine.

-"Horseplayer" had its world premiere at the Sundance Film Festival and was released theatrically by Greycat Films.
+Horseplayer had its world premiere at the Sundance Film Festival and was released theatrically by Greycat Films.